 Dr. Joshua McAfee is the founder and CEO of the McAfee Institute, a major provider of professional training to law enforcement investigators across the world.
 He earned his bachelor’s and master’s from Colorado Technical University before pursuing a PhD from the Chicago School of Psychology.
 Prior to founding the institute, McAfee spent over 20 years in law enforcement, where he specialized in fraud and cybercrime investigations.
 His career has seen him collaborate across numerous federal agencies, including the FBI, DOD, and DEA.
 In addition to his work at the institute, McAfee has been a prolific writer, authoring blogs, whitepapers, academic articles, and over a dozen books.

-Prior to joining UMUC, he spent 23 years teaching at Howard Community College, where he designed courses in criminal justice and computer forensics.
+Prior to joining UMGC, he spent 23 years teaching at Howard Community College, where he designed courses in criminal justice and computer forensics.
 He also created and directed Howard’s digital forensics program before retiring as the school’s Professor Emeritus of Criminal Justice and Digital Forensics.
-As a scholar-practitioner at UMUC, O’Guinn emphasizes problem-solving labs for students to prepare for work in digital forensics and cyber investigations.
+As a scholar-practitioner at UMGC, O’Guinn emphasizes problem-solving labs for students to prepare for work in digital forensics and cyber investigations.
 Outside of academia, O’Guinn maintains his community involvement as an author, keynote speaker, consultant, and mentor.

 David Shapiro is a distinguished lecturer at John Jay College of Criminal Justice, where he teaches classes in forensic accounting and white-collar crime.
 He’s also the coordinator of John Jay’s fraud examination and financial forensics (FEFF) program He earned both his JD and his MBA from Seton Hall University.